Variable Clustering via Distributionally Robust Nodewise Regression: Simulation Experiments

-We create a total of $K=25$ clusters among $d=500$ variables, fixing $\beta_H(i)=0$ for all $i$, which means no hidden factor.
+We create a total of $K=25$ clusters among $d=500$ variables.
+We let $\beta_H(i)^2$ and $\var({U_i})$ each be drawn independently and uniformly from $[0, 0.5]$.
+The higher $\beta_H(i)$ is, the less group-specific information there is in the data, and when $\beta_H(i)=1$, there is no group-specific information.
 The number of factors controlling each cluster $k$ is randomly chosen from $1$ to $m_k-1$, where $m_k$ is the number of variables in cluster $k$.
-We keep the noise level fixed for all variables at $\var(\varepsilon) = 0.1$ and generate $n=250$ i.i.d.~samples.
+For each experiment, we generate $n=250$ i.i.d. samples.
 Note that although our theoretical results for the DRO are stated when $n$ grows to infinity with $d$ fixed, we choose $n$ to be much smaller than $d$ to test the robustness of the DRO result.
-Figure \ref{fig:truth_500_250_None_0_0.1} shows the true clustering structure among the $d=50$ variables, and Figure \ref{fig:corr_500_250_None_0_0.1} shows a heatmap of the sample correlation matrix.
-The blocks along the diagonal of Figure \ref{fig:corr_500_250_None_0_0.1} are much more difficult to distinguish, likely due to the presence of multiple group-specific factors.
-Figures \ref{fig:C_DRO_500_250_None_0_0.1} and \ref{fig:C_Lasso_500_250_None_0_0.1} show the $\vC$ matrices from DRO and Lasso, respectively.
-We observe that the blocks along the diagonal are more prominent visually with both methods.
-DRO maintains more connections than Lasso in the $C$ matrix, reflected in the light grey background off the diagonals.
-In contrast, Lasso leaves more blanks on the off-diagonals.
-On the diagonals, the blocks are also darker in DRO than Lasso.
-This is consistent with our intuition that DRO does not artificially pursue sparsity and thus has the advantage of keeping more true connections while weakening, instead of eliminating, irrelevant connections.
+We run the experiment on $10$ different random trials and examine the average Adjusted Mutual Information (``AMI'', \cite{XuanVinh2010}) between the obtained clusters and the ground truth.
+The AMI is a measure of similarity between two partitions; an AMI of 1 represents identical partitions, while uniformly random cluster assignments will have an AMI close to 0.
+The higher the AMI is for a partition compared with the ground truth, the more accurate the clustering results are.